Oiher/longitudinal-GWAS-pipeline/docs/examples.md

 ## Longitudinal analysis

 To run a longitudinal analysis, we will need to change the input `phenofile`, as well as activate the `longitudinal_flag`.
-We can do this by modifying these parameters in the Nextflow command:
+We can do this by specifying these parameters in the Nextflow command:

 ```sh
 nextflow run michael-ta/longitudinal-GWAS-pipeline \